alexvanyo/composelife/docs/di.md

 # Dependency Injection

-This project uses a combination of [Hilt](https://dagger.dev/hilt/) and [context receivers](https://github.com/Kotlin/KEEP/blob/master/proposals/context-receivers.md) to implement dependency injection.
+This project uses a combination of [kotlin-inject](https://github.com/evant/kotlin-inject) and [context receivers](https://github.com/Kotlin/KEEP/blob/master/proposals/context-receivers.md) to implement dependency injection.

-Hilt is used to create a dependency graph of singleton and `Activity`-scoped classes (data layer, preferences, and algorithm configuration).
+kotlin-inject is used to create a dependency graph of singleton and `Activity`-scoped classes (data layer, preferences, and algorithm configuration).

 These dependencies are then provided to UI components via context receivers with the approach outlined below.